gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson06.rst

 Creating an Add Order Button
 ------------------------------------

 | Place the following code below the other widget code in Section "4.
-TKINTER WIDGETS" to create an add order button.
+TKINTER WIDGETS".
+| This code creates a button labeled "Add Order" that, when clicked, will call the `add_order` function to process the current order details.

 .. code-block:: python